lordever/angular-component-testing-with-node-js/README.md

-# Angular Component testing with node js
+# Unit testing Angular app with node.js, karma, jasmine
 This is an example of component testing of an angular application (7.0.0) using node js as mocking of the backend.

 # Introduction